The EMBRACE trial and AUTO-CHECK study were developed and submitted with support from GCCTI.

 The hypothesis of this study is that a group of patients with a genetic susceptibility to autoimmunity are more likely to develop an immune-related adverse event (IRAE) after treatment with ICIs.

-AUTO-CHECK collected biospecimens from six multi-site investigator-initiated trials across four CTGs (ALTG (now known as TOGA), ANZGOG, ANZUP, and COGNO).
+Trials and tumour types: AUTO-CHECK collected biospecimens from six multi-site investigator-initiated trials across four CTGs (ALTG (now known as TOGA), ANZGOG, ANZUP, and COGNO).
 These trials span five tumour types: mesothelioma (DREAM); non-small cell lung cancer (NIVORAD, ILLUMINATE), endometrial (PHAEDRA), renal cell (KEYPAD), and glioblastoma (NUTMEG) – each trial using ICIs.
+Biospecimens were also collected from a single centre cohort (Canberra Hospital).

 The study aims include to: